Rainfall

 What

-Rain is vital for life: our drinking water, our agriculture, our energy, our recreation, and our environment all rely on it.
+Rain is vital for life: our drinking water, our agriculture, our energy, our recreation and our environment all rely on it.

-Between now and the end of the century, the effect of climate change on rainfall in Canterbury/Waitaha is expected to vary, with different impacts depending on where in our region you are.
+Between now and the end of the century, the effect of climate change on rainfall in Waitaha/Canterbury is expected to vary, with different impacts depending on where in our region you are.
+Exactly how our rainfall will change is less certain than for other impacts resulting from climate change, and changes are expected to be seasonal rather than year-round.

-Exactly how our rainfall will change is less certain than for other impacts resulting from climate change such as temperature, and changes are expected to be seasonal rather than year-round.
-However, NIWA projections suggest that by 2090, if we don’t take action to curb greenhouse gas emissions, Banks Peninsula and our traditionally dry inland areas are expected to become drier, with 5% to 15% less rain.
+However, NIWA projections suggest that by 2090, if we don’t take action to curb greenhouse gas emissions, Banks Peninsula and our traditionally dry inland areas are expected to become drier, with 5-15 per cent less rain.

 The combination of drier summers and wetter winters could have real impacts on our environment and our economy.